José Francisco Ortega: Alta California

-Protect the friars, laborers, and enforcers of subjugation; establish small settler townships; and to fly the flag to warn any potential invaders.
+Protect the friars, laborers, and enforcers of subjugation; establish small settler townships; and fly the flag to warn any potential invaders.

-Through his accomplishments and the support of father Junipero Serra, he was promoted to the rank of Lieutenant and held the position of Commandant at the Presidio of San Diego from 1773 to 1781.
-Before that he was Acting Commandant from July 1771 in the absence of Pedro Fages.
+Through his accomplishments and the support of Father Junipero Serra, he was promoted to the rank of Lieutenant and held the position of Commandant at the Presidio of San Diego from 1773 to 1781.
+Before that, he was Acting Commandant, from July 1771 in the absence of Pedro Fages.
 As Commandant he went with Fray Fermín Lasuén and twelve soldiers to explore the site chosen for Mission San Juan Capistrano.
 Junipero Serra supported Ortega to be Fages' successor as governor of the Californias but was unsuccessful.
-Ortega turned out to be a lackluster manager of finances and as a result was moved on from the Santa Barbara Presidio by inspector Nicolas Soler and was replaced by Felipe de Goyocoechea.
+Ortega turned out to be a lackluster manager of finances and, as a result, was moved on from the Santa Barbara Presidio by Inspector Nicolas Soler and was replaced by Felipe de Goyocoechea.
 He would then serve as commandant of the Presidio of Monterey between 1787 and 1791 and then commandant of the Presidio of Loreto from 1792 to 1795.

 Retirement

-In 1795 he retired as brevet captain with 40 years of service.
-Ortega was given a Spanish "land concession" in 1795 by governor Diego Borica, which he named Rancho Nuestra Señora del Refugio (Rancho Refugio) in Gaviota which spanned six leagues.
-The land in which his rancho was established on was near Point Conception which happened to be by a Chumash village called Qasil (Casil).
-He had accumulated a substantial amount of debt over his lifetime and argued that he needed to keep this land to make money to pay his debts, at the behest of Fray Tapis who argued that the land should go to the Chumash and the Santa Barbara Mission.
+In 1795, he retired as brevet captain with 40 years of service.
+Ortega was given a Spanish "land concession" in 1795 and an “award of war” by Governor Diego Borica, which he named Rancho Nuestra Señora del Refugio (Rancho Refugio) in Gaviota, which spanned six leagues.
+The land in which his rancho was established was near Point Conception, which happened to be by a Chumash village called Qasil (Casil).
+He had accumulated a substantial amount of debt over his lifetime and argued that he needed to keep this land to make money to pay his debts, at the behest of Fray Tapis, who argued that the land should go to the Chumash and the Santa Barbara Mission.
 At the age of 65, Ortega died after falling from his horse.
 He was laid to rest at the Mission of Santa Barbara in 1798.

 Family

 Rancho Nuestra la Senora del Refugio fell under the control of Ortega's sons: Jose Maria Ortega and Francisco Maria Ortega.
-Jose Maria desired to add to the rancho in 1804 and asked governor Jose de Arrillaga if he could usurp Rancho Dos Pueblos to El Cojo near Point Conception.
+Jose Maria desired to add to the rancho in 1804 and asked Governor Jose de Arrillaga if he could usurp Rancho Dos Pueblos to El Cojo near Point Conception.
 The governor then sent the message to the mission friars Fray Tapis and Fray Juan Cortes who noted that the land was held in a trust and needed to be returned to the indigenous.
-His granddaughter Maria de Guadalupe married Joseph John Chapman, who was one of the first Anglo-Americans to see Los Angeles.
+His granddaughter, Maria de Guadalupe, married Joseph John Chapman, who was one of the first Anglo-Americans to see Los Angeles.
 Although he had been previously arrested for being a pirate, he proved to be a skilled craftsman as he worked as a blacksmith and as a carpenter.
 He converted to Catholicism in order to marry Maria de Guadalupe.